-- Most affordable neighborhood in Cleveland to buy a home is Forest Hills with a median listing price of $50,000.
+- Most affordable neighborhood in Cleveland to buy a home is South Collinwood with a median listing price of $50,000.

 Key Market Stats:

-- Average rent in Cleveland is $1,050 per month for a 3-bedroom home, based on the most recent research from RENTCafé (as of May 2021).
+- Median rent in Cleveland is $1,050 per month for a 3-bedroom home, based on the most recent research from Zumper (December 2021).

 - 55% of the households in Cleveland are occupied by renters.